uwsampa/grappa/README.md

 Global allocator calls.
 For best results, probably should be called from in `user_main` only.

-* `SoftXMT_malloc`, `SoftXMT_typed_malloc`: allocate global memory, will be allocated in a round-robin fashion across all nodes in the system.
+* `Grappa_malloc`, `Grappa_typed_malloc`: allocate global memory, will be allocated in a round-robin fashion across all nodes in the system.
-* `SoftXMT_free`: free global memory allocated with the given global base address.
+* `Grappa_free`: free global memory allocated with the given global base address.

 ### Basic communication
-* `SoftXMT_call_on`: The most basic communication primitive we have.
+* `Grappa_call_on`: The most basic communication primitive we have.
 This sends an active message to a particular node to execute, using the Aggregator to make larger messages.
 This means that it could take a significant amount of time for a message to come back, and they will come back in an arbitrary order.

 ### Delegates
-Can be called from anywhere except in an active message (so anything given to `SoftXMT_call_on` or at the target side of a generic delegate operation).
+Can be called from anywhere except in an active message (so anything given to `Grappa_call_on` or at the target side of a generic delegate operation).
 These delegate operations suspend the calling task until the result comes back, so sequential consistency can be assumed within a task.

-* `SoftXMT_delegate_read_word`: Read a 64-bit integer from another node.
+* `Grappa_delegate_read_word`: Read a 64-bit integer from another node.
-* `SoftXMT_delegate_write_word`: Write a 64-bit value on another node.
+* `Grappa_delegate_write_word`: Write a 64-bit value on another node.
-* `SoftXMT_delegate_fetch_and_add_word`: Atomic fetch and add, useful for synchronization.
+* `Grappa_delegate_fetch_and_add_word`: Atomic fetch and add, useful for synchronization.
-* `SoftXMT_delegate_compare_and_swap_word`: Atomic compare and swap.
+* `Grappa_delegate_compare_and_swap_word`: Atomic compare and swap.
 * Generic delegates which can run anything that doesn't involve suspending on another node.

 ### Feed-forward delegates